kekse1/count.php/README.md

 output image looks like.

 ### `DRAWING` dependencies
-Important: the GD library has to be installed for this feature.
-If it isn't, you can only use the regular `text/plain` output function of this count.php!
-AND the GD library also needs "FreeType" support, as we're drawing with True Type Fonts (this is **not** checked within `-c/--config`, btw.).
+Important: the '[**GD Library**](https://www.php.net/manual/en/book.image.php)' has to be installed for this feature.
+If it isn't, you can only use the regular `text/plain` output function of this script!

+AND the GD library also needs 'FreeType' support with it, as we're drawing with True Type Fonts (this is **not** checked within `-c/--config`, btw.).

 The `-c/--config` test will also check if this library is installed, but MAYBE it's installed, but not available in the CLI mode, so there'll be a warning there, but nevertheless it's working fine with the